daemonraco/toobasic/docs/facilities.md

 Only the JSON file specifying your table will be created.

 ### Removal
-Yes you can use `remove` instead of `create` to remove all artifacts.
+Yes you can use `remove` instead of `create` to remove all artefacts.

 ### Module
-Also yes, you can use `--module` to specify a module in which your artifacts has to be created.
+Also yes, you can use `--module` to specify a module in which your artefacts has to be created.

 ### Connection?